AGProjects/sylkrtc.js/API.md

 Function returning a string representation of the identity.
 It can take 2 forms depending on the availability of the display name: 'bob@biloxi.com' or 'Bob <bob@biloxi.com>'.

+### SharedFile

+Object representing a shared file.

+### SharedFile.uploader

+The `Identity` of the uploader.

+### SharedFile.uploaderSession

+The session UUID which was used to upload the file

+### SharedFile.filename

+The filename of the shared file